 How much does it cost?

-The enrolment fee for this course is £400.
-Students on a low income or in receipt of benefits can apply for a special bursary to help with some of the costs.
+The course fee is £252.
+Students on a low income or in receipt of benefits can apply for funding support to help with some of the costs.
 You can download our funding guidance document here: Pathway Funding Guidance (PDF, 72kB).

 How do I apply?

 Application deadline is 6pm on 30 November 2022